mage-mzax/emarketing/README.md

 Magento extension to create automated marketing campaigns that run for a set period of time and target customers determined by multiple filters.

-You can find it as well on <a href="http://www.magentocommerce.com/magento-connect/mzax-emarketing.html">Magento Connect</a>.
+You can find it as well on <a href="http://www.magentocommerce.com/magento-connect/mzax-emarketing.html">Magento Connect</a> and there is also more information at <a href="http://www.mzax.de/">mzax.de</a>, also make sure to <a href="https://github.com/mage-mzax/emarketing/wiki">check out the wiki</a> here at GitHub.

-There is also more information at <a href="http://www.mzax.de/">mzax.de</a>
+## What does it?

 Send emails to a specific group of your customers, whom you can easily define via a combination of filters.